-Study participants were drawn from the Mayo Clinic Biobank (n=29,352 at the time of study initiation) which recruits patients from the outpatient setting at Mayo.16 We identified 2026 participants who met the following eligibility criteria: age 45-65 years, non-Hispanic White ethnicity, no history of atherosclerotic cardiovascular disease, not on statins, at intermediate risk for CHD (10 year CHD risk 5-20%), and residents of Olmsted County Minnesota.
-To maximize the information yield from the study, we performed an initial screening genotyping of 28 CHD susceptibility SNPs (Supplemental Table 1) that are not associated with blood pressure or lipid levels,3 in a random sample of 1000 participants who met eligibility criteria16 (Figure 1).
+Study participants were drawn from the Mayo Clinic Biobank (n=29 352 at the time of study initiation) that recruits patients from the outpatient setting at Mayo Clinic.16 We identified 2026 participants who met the following eligibility criteria: 45 to 65 years of age, non-Hispanic white ethnicity, no history of atherosclerotic cardiovascular disease, not on statins, at intermediate risk for CHD (10-year CHD risk, 5%-20%), and residents of Olmsted County, Minnesota.
+To maximize the information yield from the study, we performed an initial screening genotyping of 28 CHD-susceptibility SNPs (Table I in the online-only Data Supplement) that are not associated with blood pressure or lipid levels,3 in a random sample of 1000 participants who met eligibility criteria16 (Figure 1).

-A GRS for each individual was calculated as previously described, taking into account the average genetic risk in the population.17 In brief, we assumed an additive genetic model in which the genotypes are coded '0' for non-risk allele homozygotes, '1' for heterozygotes, and '2' for risk-allele homozygotes.
+A GRS for each individual was calculated as previously described, taking into account the average genetic risk in the population.17 In brief, we assumed an additive genetic model in which the genotypes are coded 0 for nonrisk allele homozygotes, 1 for heterozygotes, and 2 for risk-allele homozygotes.
 A weighted GRS was calculated by multiplying the logarithm of the odds ratio for a particular SNP by 0, 1, or 2 according to the number of risk alleles carried by each person.
-We used a GRS of \geq 1.1, i.e., a 10% or greater increase in risk for CHD than would be predicted by a CRS, to classify individuals as having 'high' GRS.
-Those with a GRS of <1.1 were classified as having 'average/low' GRS.
-Characteristics of the individuals who comprised the recruitment pool for the study are summarized in Supplemental Table 2.
-The initial screening genotyping allowed us to perform a targeted enrollment of equal numbers of high GRS and average/low GRS individuals.
+We used a GRS of ≥ 1.1 , ie, a $\geq 10\%$ increase in risk for CHD than would be predicted by a CRS, to classify individuals as having high GRS.
+Those with a GRS of < 1.1 were classified as having average/low GRS.

+Characteristics of the individuals who composed the recruitment pool for the study are summarized in Table II in the online-only Data Supplement.
+The initial screening genotyping allowed us to perform a targeted enrollment of equal numbers of high GRS and average/ low GRS individuals.
 We were able to enroll 216 of a target of 220 participants for the study.
 A study coordinator invited these patients by phone to participate in the study and subsequently confirmed eligibility and obtained written informed consent.
-Individuals who agreed to participate underwent a blood draw for genotyping of 28 CHD susceptibility SNPs in a CLIA-certified laboratory using the TaqMan[®] procedure (Roche Molecular Diagnostics, Branchburg, NJ).
-A GRS was calculated17 and the CRS was then multiplied by the GRS to generate a genotype-informed probability of adverse CHD events over the next 10 years (+GRS).
+Individuals who agreed to participate underwent a blood draw for genotyping of 28 CHD susceptibility SNPs in a Clinical Laboratory Improvement Amendments- certified laboratory using the TaqMan procedure (Roche Molecular Diagnostics, Branchburg, NJ).
+A GRS was calculated,17 and the CRS was then multiplied by the GRS to generate a genotype-informed probability of adverse CHD events over the next 10 years (+GRS).
 The 10-year probability of CHD was calculated at the first study visit as previously described.12 Additional information about the screening genotyping and GRS calculation can be found in the online-only Data Supplement.